OGcanviz/tutorial-basic-kubernetes-in-AKS/1-basic-pod/README.md

 **Optionally: Set the context, if you have used other Kubernetes clusters before**

-If you have been developing against a local or a different Kubernetes cluster, your current kubectl configuration may point to a different cluster.
+If you have been developing against a local or a different Kubernetes cluster, your current ```kubectl``` configuration may point to a different cluster.
 To correct this, please use the following command:

     kubectl config set-context TestKub1

 **Verify the correct Kubernetes cluster**

-In order for us to verify that we are talking to the correct Kubernetes cluster, we can use the following command:
+In order for us to verify that we are indeed talking to the correct Kubernetes cluster, we can use the following command:

     kubectl cluster-info